STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

   * COMET-IME: A desktop application
   * COMET-ADDIN: A Microsoft Excel ADDIN

-More information about COMET can be found on the RHEA GROUP [Website](https://www.rheagroup.com/services-solutions/system-engineering/concurrent-design/).
-A demo installer of COMET-IME can be downloaded here: http://products.rheagroup.com/cdp4.
+More information about COMET can be found on the Starion Group [Website](https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/).
+A demo installer of COMET-IME can be downloaded here: https://www.stariongroup.eu/services-solutions/system-engineering/concurrent-design/cdp4-comet/.

-A Public instance of COMET WebServices that is used to verify COMET WebServices compliance is available at http://cdp4services-test.rheagroup.com.
+A Public instance of COMET WebServices that is used to verify COMET WebServices compliance is available at http://cdp4services-test.cdp4.org.
 The content that is serviced by this instance is loaded by the contents of the [Data folder](./Data/) .
 The username and password to access this COMET WebServices instances are: admin/pass.

 # OCDT